k1LoW/runn/docs/designs/id.md

 /path/to/books/c/c1/c5.yml
 ```

-Split it with a path separator, each of which is a node.
+For each absolute path, split it with a path separator and make an array.

 ```mermaid
 flowchart LR
     root["/ (root)"] --- path --- to --- books --- a --- a1.yml
 ```

-Reverse order the nodes.
+Reverse order the elements.

 ```mermaid
 flowchart LR